newrelic-experimental/newrelic-java-sap-bi/README.md

 ## Building

+Note that because SAP is a proprietary software it is necessary for you to have access to a licensed instance of SAP.
+Each component has a file named holder.txt in the lib directory that is a list of necessary jar files.
+Copy those jars from your instance to the lib directory.

 Building the extension requires that Gradle is installed.
 To build the extension jars from source, follow these steps:
 ### Build single extension